 This is the eleventh post in our 16-part series examining divisional practice in Argentina, Brazil, Canada, China, Europe, India, Indonesia, Malaysia, Mexico, Pakistan, Russia, Thailand, Saudi Arabia, Singapore, the United States, and Vietnam (in no particular order).
-Our first ten posts examining divisional practice in Brazil, Mexico, China, India, Argentina, Canada, Thailand, and Pakistan and can be found here: Divisional Practice – Brazil, Divisional Practice – Mexico, Divisional Practice – China and Divisional Practice – India, Divisional Practice – Argentina, Divisional Practice – Canada, and Divisional Practice -Thailand, Divisional Practice – Pakistan, and Divisional Practice – Malaysia and Divisional Practice – Singapore.
+Our first ten posts examining divisional practice in Brazil, Mexico, China, India, Argentina, Canada, Thailand, Pakistan, Malaysia and Singapore can be found here: Divisional Practice – Brazil, Divisional Practice – Mexico, Divisional Practice – China, Divisional Practice – India, Divisional Practice – Argentina, Divisional Practice – Canada, Divisional Practice -Thailand, Divisional Practice – Pakistan, Divisional Practice – Malaysia and Divisional Practice – Singapore.

 Divisional Practice in Russia

 In Russia, divisional practice is very flexible.
 Specifically, one or more divisional applications can be filed: (1) in response to a lack of unity rejection; and/or (2) at any time for any reason (e.g., voluntary divisionals are permitted).

 A divisional application can be filed at any time:

 - Up until the date of registering a patent in a parent application.
 However, as this typically occurs within 2-3 weeks following payment of the grant fee, it is recommendable to file a divisional application before or at the time of paying the grant fee; or

 - Within 7 months from the date of receipt of a final rejection in a parent application.

 Requirements for Filing a Divisional Application

 According to Articles 1374 and 1375 of the Russian Civil Code Part IV (“Code”), the requirements for filing a divisional application are as follows: